gem-pasteur/macsyfinder/doc/source/user_guide/functioning.rst

 		- +0.5 is added when an `accessory` gene is present
 		- +0.0 is added when a `neutral` gene is present

-	* When combinations of clusters are explored in order to fulfill macsy-models' requirements and build candidate systems ("multi_loci" mode, several clusters can make a complete `System`), we want to **favor concise sets of clusters** to fulfill a `System`'s model.
+	* When combinations of clusters are explored in order to fulfill macsy-models' requirements and build candidate systems ("multi_loci" mode, several clusters can make a complete `System`), we sum the score of clusters to assign a `System`'s score.
+	In addition, we want to **favor concise sets of clusters** to fulfill a `System`'s model.
 We thus **penalize the adjunction of a cluster** to a candidate `System` when this cluster does not bring any new components to the `System`'s quorum, or when it brings **redundant components**.
 Thus:
 		- -1.5 is added when a **redundant** mandatory gene is added when adjuncting the cluster to a candidate `System`
 		- -1.5 is added when a **redundant** accessory gene is added when adjuncting the cluster to a candidate `System`

 	* only candidate sets of clusters that fulfill a macsy-model and that are thus designated candidate `Systems`, obtain a **System's score**

+	In summary, a Systems's score is made of two parts: the **sum of the scores** of the Clusters it is made of, plus **a penality part** to avoid too much component's redundancy in Cluster's combinations.
-The systems' scoring is exemplified in this figure:
+	The systems' scoring step is exemplified in this figure:

    .. image:: ../_static/msf_functionning_step3.svg